 For over 30 years, the attorneys in KDV’s Maritime and Admiralty Law Practice have handled cargo loss and damage claims involving virtually every type of cargo.
-Our lawyers advise and defend shippers, ocean carriers, marine terminals, stevedores, insurance companies, freight forwarders, and non-vessel operator common carriers in claims and lawsuits brought in state and federal courts arising out of the loss, damage and non-delivery of cargo.
+Our maritime lawyers advise and defend shippers, ocean carriers, marine terminals, stevedores, insurance companies, freight forwarders, and non-vessel operator common carriers in claims and lawsuits brought in state and federal courts arising out of the loss, damage and non-delivery of cargo.

 The members of our practice group have extensive experience working with companies throughout the maritime industry.
 We understand the unique legal and business challenges our clients face and partner with them to find solutions that best protect them from potential financial exposure and liability.
 Our lawyers handle containerized and bulk cargo loss and damage claims brought under the federal Carriage of Goods by Sea Act (COGSA) as well as related state laws and statutes.
 We are also well-versed in the interpretation and application of terms and provisions in bills of lading, stevedoring agreements and insurance policies.

 Complex Coverage and Liability Matters